 To link to this resource use: https://libraries.indiana.edu/resources/africanhistory

-Created from the holdings of the Library Company of Philadelphia, this collection includes more than 1,300 fully cataloged and searchable books, pamphlets, almanacs, broadsides and ephemera cover the history, peoples, and social and economic development of the African continent from the 16th century to the early 20th century.
+Created from the holdings of the Library Company of Philadelphia, this collection includes more than 1,300 fully cataloged and searchable books, pamphlets, almanacs, broadsides and ephemera covering the history, peoples, and social and economic development of the African continent from the 16th century to the early 20th century.
 All areas of Africa and important adjacent regions are covered.

 Major subject areas covered include Africana Studies, Atlantic Studies, Ethnic Studies, Gender Studies, Economic Studies, Slavery and Diaspora Studies.
 Based on the Library Company collection that itself was an attempt to gather all printed information about this area and its history, this collection contains: historical narratives, social histories, maps, navigational logs, military reports, government documents, demographic studies, anthropological studies, natural histories, personal and personal memoirs.
 Many items published prior to 1800 are included, but the majority of these 1,300-plus works imprints were published in the 19th century.